-- Create tables, lists, and fillable forms: Using tables, lists, and fillable forms need to be consistently done.
+- Create tables, lists, and fillable forms: Using tables, lists, and fillable forms needs to be consistently done.
 If you are making a PDF accessible, you should work with Adobe Acrobat PDF to ensure that they are well converted to PDF.

 - Optimize your background: No matter how great your background is, it may hide the form for some people, not be accessible, or have too much contrast.
 Try to avoid text boxes and complex backgrounds with too much contrast.

 - Avoid encoding errors: Fonts that are not regular may trigger some special characters, which results in encoding errors on the site.
-Make sure to optimize this in each version and make it accessible for people with disabilities.
+Make sure to optimize this in each version and make it accessible to people with disabilities.

 - Keep it simple with special effects: If you have special effects applied to text, you will probably fail to achieve standard 508 compliance on your site.
 Make sure to eliminate any moving, flashing, or blinking text sections.